Diversity of Solutions: An Exploration Through the Lens of Fixed-Parameter Tractability Theory: Conclusion

 \section{Conclusion}

-In this work, we introduced a formal notion of diversity of a set of solutions to combinatorial problems and provided several applications in parameterized algorithms.
+In this work, we considered a formal notion of diversity of a set of solutions to combinatorial problems in the setting of parameterized algorithms.
 We showed how to emulate treewidth based dynamic programming algorithms in order to solve diverse problems in FPT time, with the number $r$ of requested solutions being an additional parameter.
-Moreover, we showed that the diverse variant of each problem that admits a polynomial loss-less kernel also admits a polynomial kernel with $r$ being an additional parameter.

 This line of research is now wide open, with many natural questions to address.
 As all our results are of a positive nature, we ask: when can diversity be a source of hardness?
 Concretely, a natural target in parameterized complexity would be to identify a parameterized problem $\Pi$ that is FPT, however \textsc{Diverse $\Pi$} being W[1]-hard when $r$ is an additional parameter.
-For positive results, an interesting research direction would be to generalize our framework for diverse problems to other well studied width measures for graphs, as well as to other structures, such as matroids.
+For positive results, an interesting research direction would be to generalize our framework for diverse problems to other well-studied width measures for graphs, as well as to other structures, such as matroids.

+In this work, we considered the \emph{sum} of all pairwise Hamming distances of a set as a measure of diversity.
+As pointed out, this measure has some weaknesses, and another widely used measure is the \emph{minimum} Hamming distance.
+In this setting, we only obtain FPT-results when the diversity is bounded by a function of the treewidth and the number of solutions, but not in general.
+So, a natural follow-up question is whether or not we can obtain FPT-results under the minimum Hamming distance, even if the diversity is unbounded.

+\subparagraph*{Acknowledgements.} M.\ Fellows and F.\ Rosamond acknowledge support from the Norwegian NFR Toppforsk Project, ``Parameterized Complexity and Practical Computing'' (PCPC) (no.\ 813299).
+M.\ Fellows, F.\ Rosamond, L.\ Jaffke, M.\ de Oliveira Oliveira, and G. Philip acknowledge support from the Bergen Research Foundation grant ``Putting Algorithms Into Practice'' (BFS, no.\ 810564).
+G.\ Philip acknowledges support from the Research Council of Norway grants ``Parameterized Complexity for Practical Computing'' (NFR, no.\ 274526d), ``MULTIVAL'', and ``CLASSIS'', and European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (ERC, no.\ 819416).
+T.\ Masa\v{r}\'{i}k acknowledges support from the European Research Council (ERC grant agreement no.\ 714704) ~ ~ , and from Charles University’s grants GAUK 1514217 and SVV-2017-260452.
+He recently started a postdoc at Simon Fraser University, Canada.
+M.\ de Oliveira Oliveira acknowledges support from the Research Council of Norway (NFR, no.\ 288761).
+J.\ Baste acknowledges support from the German Research Foundation (DFG, no.\ 388217545).